bibliotechy/bibliotechy.github.com/elag-ansible/README.md

   The array syntax looks a little different, but ultimately, we're combining our arrays to allow our tasks to iterate over every combination of user and database.

   Ansible provides a large number of ways to filter and combine your data for more complicated data tasks, but that is outsode the scope of this introduction.
+[Ansible's documentaion on loops](https://docs.ansible.com/ansible/latest/user_guide/playbooks_loops.html#standard-loops) is thorough and useful if you want to dig deeper.

 ##### when